Bachelor of Environmental Science/Bachelor of Engineering (Environmental Engineering) (Honours)

 - opportunities to work on collaborative projects with industry

-You'll take regular field trips in association with industry that involve teamwork and instrumentation.
+You'll take regular field trips that involve teamwork and instrumentation.

-In the final year of your studies you will undertake a major project that is either industry-based or simulates an industrial situation.
-You will work with industry leaders using the theory and practical experience gained through the program to solve a problem.
+In the final year of your studies you will undertake a major project that is either industry-based or simulates an industrial situation, working with industry leaders to solve a problem.

-In order to graduate from this program you must complete a minimum 12 weeks of engineering industry experience.
-This allows you to gain first-hand experience in an engineering practice environment under the supervision of a practising professional engineer.
+In order to graduate, you must complete 12 weeks of engineering industry experience.
+This allows you to gain experience in an engineering environment under the supervision of a practising engineer.

-Opportunities exist for an overseas work placement of between six and 12 months (this satisfies the engineering industry requirement).
-These placements are normally taken during a one-year break in the middle or at the end of the third year of the program.
+Opportunities exist for an overseas work placement of between six and 12 months, satisfying the engineering industry requirement.

 You will also have an opportunity to undertake a team research project in Vietnam or China.